Auart/StudentManagementSystem/README.md

-# StudentSystemOfList
+# StudentManagementSystem
-This is my frist java project
+This is my frist java project and jdbc project